Carcass (projectile)

 A carcass was an early form of incendiary bomb or shell, intended to set targets on fire.
 It comprised an external casing, usually of cast iron, filled with a highly flammable mixture, and having three to five holes through which the burning filling could blaze outward.
 Carcasses were shot from howitzers, mortars, and other cannons to set fire to buildings and defences; on impact, the shell shattered, spreading its incendiary filling around the target.
 Congreve rockets were also sometimes fitted with carcass heads.

 They were named carcass because the circles which pass from one ring, or plate, to the other, were thought to resemble the ribs of a human carcass.

 History

 Carcasses were used for the first time by the French and Münsterite troops under Louis XIV and Bernard von Galen in 1672.
 They were also fired from bomb vessels.

-The carcass shell as used by the Royal Navy in the 18th and early 19th century, most famously in the attack on Fort McHenry, was a hollow cast iron sphere weighing 190 lb.
+The carcass shell as used by the Royal Navy in the 18th and early 19th century, most famously in the Bombardment of Fort McHenry in 1814, was a hollow cast iron sphere weighing 190 lb.
 Instead of the single fuse hole found on a conventional mortar shell of the period, the carcass had 3 openings, each 3 in in diameter.
 Its filling burned for 11 minutes upon firing.
 It was especially useful during night bombardments, as the burning projectile assisted in the aiming of the cannon.